 At St. John’s, the Rev. Duncan proved to be a tough act to follow.
 Following his departure, the church went through more than a decade in which it had a series of short-term and interim rectors.
 Continuity was restored with the 2003 arrival of the Rev. Glad R. McCurtain, who was priest in charge and then rector until her retirement in 2014.
 Under her leadership, St. John’s bolstered its justice ministries by joining what became FAST, an interfaith organization that works to address needs in education, criminal justice, homelessness and other community issues.
 She was instrumental in starting Meals of Hope, a collaboration by St. John’s and five other Episcopal churches to stage an annual food pack for the hungry.

 A new era began at the end of 2014, when the vestry called the Rev. Kathleen Walter to be priest in charge.
-This past April, she was installed as the fifth rector of St. John’s.
+In April 2016, she was installed as the fifth rector of St. John’s.